 Just head over to Hulu’s Live TV page and click on the link that says “View all channels in your area”.
 Punch in your zip code to get your channel lineup.

 How can I stream FOX Sports Midwest without Dish, DIRECTV?

 It’s time to join the rest of the country and learn how to cut the cord, especially if you’re a sports fan.

-The recent dispute has set off the #KeepMyHomeTeams movement on Twitter and Facebook.
-I say: let the companies duke it out while you find a better alternative.
+Let the companies duke it out while you find a better alternative.
 There is no need to miss any more St. Louis Cardinals games.